appliedsec/djangular/README.md

 The following is a sample route config that uses the aforementioned djangular angular app.
 Because AngularJS has not set up the $filter directive during the route configuration, the DjangoProperties constant is the only way to obtain the STATIC_URL.
-Using 'sample' as the name of the Django/Angular JS app:
+Using 'sample' as the name of the Django/AngularJS app:

 ```javascript
 angular.module('sample', [